ITR for Year 3 BMSc

 The email messages do NOT indicate which is your First Choice and which is your Second Choice.

-You can figure out which email indicates your your First Choice since this email will be sent before the email about your Second Choice - check when the email was sent!
+You can figure out which email indicates your First Choice since this email will be sent before the email about your Second Choice - check when the email was sent!

 If you are NOT eligible for Year 3 BMSc, then: